histolab/histolab/docs/quickstart.rst

 ~~~~~~~~~~~~~~~

 Instead of picking tiles at random,  we may want to retrieve all the tiles available.
-TheGridTilerextractor crops the tiles following a grid structure on the largest tissue
+The Grid Tiler extractor crops the tiles following a grid structure on the largest tissue
 region detected in the WSI:

 .. code-block:: ipython3